Exabyte-io/esse/README.md

 - Use unique IDs for schemas.
 One can run `sh refactor.sh` to automatically set the IDs and reformat examples.

-- Do not use circular references in the schemas but instead leave the type as object and add explanation to description.
+- Do not use circular references in the schemas, instead leave the type as object and add explanation to description.